Foster Youth Museum Presents: Hope Through the Eyes of HYPE

 Location: Community Works Restorative Hub, 986 Mission Street, San Francisco

-Getting there: There are limited street parking spots available on Mission and surrounding streets.
-It is highly recommended that you take public transportation or rideshare services.
+Getting there: Street parking is limited on Mission and surrounding streets.
+It is highly recommended that you take public transportation or use rideshare services.

 Opening Night Details

-On July 9, 2026, we will have our opening night with light refreshments and opening remarks from Freedom Forward leadership, members of the Youth Advisory Board, and other special guests.
+On July 9, 2026, we will celebrate the opening of our exhibit with light refreshments and remarks from Freedom Forward leadership, members of the HYPE Center Youth Advisory Board, and other special guests.

 Date: Thursday, July 9, 2026